CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 Essential Policies To Include

-A solid handbook covers more than just rules, it outlines your business values and protects your operations.
-Some policies are legal must haves.
-Others simply prevent day to day headaches.
+A solid handbook covers more than just rules; it outlines your business values and protects your operations.
+Some policies are legal must-haves.
+Others simply prevent day-to-day headaches.
 Here’s what we strongly recommend including.

-At Will Employment Statement
+At-Will Employment Statement

 This tells employees their job isn’t guaranteed.
 Either party can end the relationship at any time, with or without cause.